-1 Materials, fuels and other cher Materials, fuels and other chemicals and hazardous substances required during construction must be stored according to t the manufacturer's product-storage requirements, which may include a covered, waterproof bunded housing structure. • Material Safety Data Sheets (N ASDSs) shall be readily available on site for all chemicals and hazardous substances to be use ed on site.
-Where possible and available, MSDSs must additionally include information on ecologi cal impacts and measures to minimise negative environmental impacts during accidental relea ases.
-Hazardous chemicals and fue els must be stored outside of the riparian zone on bunded, impermeable surfaces with suf ficient capacity to hold at least 110% of the capacity of the storage tanks.
-0 ge of hazardous materials and waste must be provided for in the site camp as per Section 8.7. construction workers must be placed outside of any drainage ing over.
+- Unused cement bags must be stored in such a way that they will be protected from rain.
+Empty cement bags must not be left lying on the ground and must be disposed of in the appropriate waste bin.
+Contractors will first be issued with one verbal warning, however after the initial warning the contractor will be fined for each empty cement bag found on site or blown from site into surrounding vegetation, in accordance with Section 16.3. - Washing of excess cement/concrete into the ground is not allowed.
+All excess concrete/ cement must be removed from site and disposed of at an appropriate location. - Materials, fuels and other chemicals and hazardous substances required during construction must be stored according to the manufacturer's product-storage requirements, which may include a covered, waterproof bunded housing structure. - Material Safety Data Sheets (MSDSs) shall be readily available on site for all chemicals and hazardous substances to be used on site.
+Where possible and available, MSDSs must additionally include information on ecological impacts and measures to minimise negative environmental impacts during accidental releases. - Hazardous chemicals and fuels must be stored outside of the riparian zone on bunded, impermeable surfaces with sufficient capacity to hold at least 110% of the capacity of the storage tanks. - A dedicated area for the storage of hazardous materials and waste must be provided for in the site camp as per Section 7.7. - Ablution facilities provided for construction workers must be placed outside of any drainage lines and prevented from blowing over.
 The ablution facilities must have a closed system.
-The - erviced regularly.
-Care must be taken to prevent spillages when moving or servicing chemical to Performance Indicator Soil and water is not polluted as a result of construction activities.
+The ablution facilities must also be serviced regularly.
+Care must be taken to prevent spillages when moving or servicing chemical toilets.